ModestMannfred/RaspiWiFi/Readme.txt

 RaspiWiFi

+Shamelessly stollen from jasbur.
+This is a minimalist version of RaspiWifi for nmcli for Rasbian Bookworm.
+No longer requires reboots.

+Tested with Raspberry Pi 4, Clean 32-bit Desktop Raspbian Bookworm WPA activated + password.
+No SSL.
+Have not tested anthing else.
+Have not updated the webpages (they still say rebooting, even if it's not true).

+Sets wifi-hotspot to prio -999 and autoconnect, so it should always fall back if it doesn't find another network without needing the connection monitor.
+You can manually select AP Mode as the last option in the drop-down list and it will activate it.

+Here is the readme from jasbur:

 RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).